-Dr. Makel's research reflects the value that society places on helping talented people flourish.
-His content-specific research focuses on how academically talented students are identified and how they experience the world.
-Additionally, his methodological work explores research methods and emphasizes replicating research findings, preregistering hypotheses, and removing barriers to open science practices.
+Dr. Makel's content-specific research focuses on how academically talented students are identified, served, and how they experience the world.
+Additionally, his methodological work explores research methods and emphasizes open science and collaborative research practices.
 He also seeks to communicate research findings to nonresearchers.
-He currently serves as chair of the National Association for Gifted Children’s Research and Evaluation Network.
-His work has won him multiple Mensa Awards for Research Excellence and he frequently travels internationally to aid gifted experts in other countries in examining policies and systems for educating the gifted.
+He has served as chair of the National Association for Gifted Children’s Research and Evaluation Network and on several academic journal editorial boards.
+His work has won multiple Mensa Awards for Research Excellence and he was awarded the NAGC Early Scholar award in 2017.

 - PhD, Educational Psychology, Indiana University

 - Master of Arts, Developmental Psychology, Cornell University